AlexKelin/Food_choice_app/README.md

-My first program created.
+**Choose the meal**

-The software helps you choose what to eat if you have not decided, depending on the time of the day.
+The program will prompt the user to enter their name, and then will ask for the current time.
+Based on the time, the program will suggest a meal that is appropriate for the time of day.
+The user will then be asked to select a meal, or they can ask the program to randomly select one for them.

 #Alex_K